Engoo Blog Language Tips

 • MB (megabyte)

 You will see M used this way in news headlines, especially in financial news.
-After all, writing “m” or “M” saves a lot more space than writing out all the zeros or the full word (“million”).
+After all, writing “m” or “M” saves a lot of space compared to writing out all of the zeros or the full word.

-In addition, not all news agencies use “M” as an abbreviation for “million.”
-For example, the New York Times has stopped using this abbreviation since around 2010.
-One possible reason for this is that lowercase “m” also means “meter,” and this abbreviation is also often used in headlines, which could lead to confusion.
+It's also important to remember that not all news agencies use M as an abbreviation for “million.”
+One possible reason for this is because a lowercase “m” sometimes means “meter.”
+And because that abbreviation is also common in headlines, readers may get confused.

 Bonus: “Grand”

-Did you know that there’s another casual way to say “a thousand dollars” in English?
+Did you know that there’s a casual way to say “a thousand dollars” in English?

 • This car cost me 30 grand.